 Will you photoshop my pictures to make me look like a super model?

 All portraiture requires some amount of retouching to turn the raw digital image from the camera into a pleasing portrait.
 Boudoir photography is no different.
 Retouching is limited to some skin smoothing and very subtle reshaping where necessary.
-We want your pictures to be you and not overly photoshopped.
+We want your pictures to represent you and not photoshop.